Geeksfino/actgent/docs/memory-testing-guidelines.md

 # Memory System Testing Guidelines

+## Overview
+With the recent migration to RxJS and enhanced logging, testing the memory system requires additional considerations for event streams, logging, and asynchronous operations.

 ## How It Should Work

 To integrate memory-management and context-management into an agent framework for prompt construction, we follow a systematic flow.
 Here's how these components work together to construct effective prompts for an agent's interaction with an LLM.